wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     ✨  Built in 982ms.
     ```

-    Point your browser to the URL shown above [`http://localhost:1234`](`http://localhost:1234`), and you should see a blank page.
+    Point your browser to the URL shown above [`http://localhost:1234`](`http://localhost:1234`), and you should see an empty page.

-    Excellent, its working!  &nbsp;&nbsp;&nbsp;&nbsp;Uh, wait a minute...

-    Just to be sure, open the Developer Tools and you should see `"I am working"` written to the JavaScript console, meaning everything really is working!
+    Open your browser's Developer Tools and you should see `"Yup, it works!"` written to the JavaScript console.

 ## Using `wasmer-js`

-1. Now that our Javascript project has been set up, let's add the following `wasmer-js` packages:
+1. Now that the Javascript side of things has been set up, let's add the following `wasmer-js` packages:

     - `@wasmer/wasi` - A polyfill to implement any `wasi` bindings your browser might not support
     - `@wasmer/wasm` - A sandboxed filesystem with which our `wasi` module can interact